HES-Informatica/ShowTheDocs/getting_started.md

     "infolabel": "Info", // the text used as label on any info alert.
 Default is "Info" "warninglabel": "Warning", // the text used as label on any warning alert.
 Default is "Warning" "dangerlabel": "Danger", // the text used as label on any danger alert.
-Default is "Danger" "social": [ // generate top navbar and footer icons with links {
+Default is "Danger" "viewraw": "Show File",// the text of file links, ommit if you want to hide "social": [ // generate top navbar and footer icons with links {
             "name": "Github",